sc0ttj/component/README.md

 ### Using the `tweenState` module

-The `tweenState` module provides an easy way to create animations that use `requestAnimationFrame` and DOM diffing.
+The `tweenState` module makes it super easy to do animations that use `requestAnimationFrame` and DOM diffing.

-By default, the `tweenState()` method calls `setState()` on every frame of a tweened animation.

-You can override this behaviour by defining a `shouldSetState()` callback in your tween config, which is called on every frame - `setState()` will only be called on that frame if `shouldSetState()` returns true.

 Using `tweenState()` is much like using `setState()`, except:

 - you only pass in the state values you want to tween
-- you can pass in the tween settings as a second parameter (delay, duration, easing function, callbacks, etc)
+- you can pass in tween settings as a 2nd param (delay, duration, easing, callbacks)

 How it works:

-- the tweened state values will be passed to `setState` on each frame (or whenever you choose, if using the `shouldSetState()` callback)
+- the tweened state values are passed to `setState()` on each frame (or whenever you choose, if using the `shouldSetState()` callback)
-- the state you passed in will be passed to `setState` on the final frame
+- the state you passed in will be passed to `setState()` on the final frame

-Note that `tweenState` includes polyfills for NodeJS, so works in Node too.
+By default, `tweenState()` calls `setState()` on every frame of the tweened animation.
+You can override this behaviour by defining a `shouldSetState()` callback in your tween config, which is called on every frame - `setState()` will only be called on that frame if `shouldSetState()` returns true.

 To use `tweenState`, import it along with Component, like so: